 ASU 2011-11 - In December 2011, the FASB issued Accounting Standards Update ("ASU") No. 2011-11, "Disclosures about Offsetting Assets and Liabilities" ("ASU 2011-11").
-ASU 2011-11 provides amendments to ASC No. 210, "Balance Sheet", which are intended to enhance disclosures required by U.S. GAAP by requiring improved information about financial instruments and derivative instruments that are either (1) offset in accordance with either Section 210-20-45 or Section 815-10-45 or (2) subject to an enforceable master netting arrangement or similar agreement, irrespective of whether they are offset in accordance with either Section 210-20-45 or Section 210-20-45 or Section 815-10-45.
+ASU 2011-11 provides amendments to ASC No. 210, "Balance Sheet", which are intended to enhance disclosures required by U.S. GAAP by requiring improved information about financial instruments and derivative instruments that are either (1) offset in accordance with either Section 210-20-45 or Section 815-10-45 or (2) subject to an enforceable master netting arrangement or similar agreement, irrespective of whether they are offset in accordance with either Section 210-20-45 or Section 815-10-45.
 This information will enable users of an entity's financial statements to evaluate the effect or potential effect of netting arrangements on an entity's financial position, including the effect or potential effect of rights of setoff associated with certain financial instruments and derivative instruments in the scope of this update.
-The amendments in this update are effective retrospectively for interim and annual periods beginning after January 1, 2013.
-The Company does not expect the adoption of this update to have a material impact on the Company's consolidated financial condition, results of operations and cash flows.
+In January 2013, the FASB issued ASU No. 2013-01, "Clarifying the Scope of Disclosures about Offsetting Assets and Liabilities" ("ASU 2013-01"), which provides amendments that clarify that the scope of ASU 2011-11 applies to derivatives accounted for in accordance with ASC No. 815, "Derivatives and Hedging", including bifurcated embedded derivatives, repurchase and reverse repurchase agreements, and securities borrowing and securities lending transactions.
+The amendments in these updates are effective retrospectively for interim and annual periods beginning after January 1, 2013.
+The adoption of ASU 2011-11 and ASU 2013-01 did not have a material impact on the Company's financial condition, results of operations and cash flows, or disclosures thereto.

 ASU 2013-02 - In February 2013, the FASB issued ASU No. 2013-02, "Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income" ("ASU 2013-02").
 ASU 2013-02 provides amendments to ASC No. 220, "Comprehensive Income", which are intended to enhance disclosures required by U.S. GAAP by requiring improved information about the amounts reclassified out of accumulated other comprehensive income by component, and to present, either on the face of the statement where net income is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income and their corresponding effect on the respective line items in net income if the amount being reclassified is required under U.S. GAAP to be reclassified in its entirety to net income.
 For other amounts that are not required under U.S. GAAP to be reclassified in their entirety to net income in the same reporting period, an entity is required to cross-reference other disclosures required under U.S. GAAP that provide additional detail about those amounts.
 The amendments in this update are effective prospectively during interim and annual periods beginning after December 15, 2012, with early adoption permitted.
-The Company is currently assessing the impact of the adoption of this update on the Company's consolidated financial condition, results of operations and cash flows.
+The adoption of ASU 2013-02 did not have a material impact on the Company's financial condition, results of operations and cash flows, or disclosures thereto.